large overlay water gif

 • Hydrodynamic: A phinny's smoothness is their speed, any chunky gear or accessories represent a willing sacrifice in their ability to move through water quickly and easily.
 Anything that creates drag is immediately felt, as it changes the way a Phinny moves through the water.

 • Skin: Dolphin skin is remarkable for many reasons.
 Firstly, it is extremely thin.
-This makes it very sensitive to UV damage and abrasion, both things that a Phinny must look out for if they live somewhere that isn't open ocean.
+This makes it very weak to UV damage and abrasion, both things that a Phinny must look out for if they live somewhere that isn't open ocean.
 This is balanced out though, by dolphin skin's incredibly fast rate of regeneration.
 A phinny's injuries heal very rapidly and vigorously even without medical treatment.
-This rapid regeneration is however constant, leading to bothersome problems such as yucky dead skin under harnesses at the end of the day and tattoos that fade annoyingly fast.
+This rapid regeneration is constant, leading to bothersome problems such as yucky dead skin under harnesses at the end of the day and tattoos that fade annoyingly fast.

-• Tail: A dolphin's tail is connected by long, powerful muscles to the rest of its body, and the flukes are made of rigid layers upon layers of fibrous cartilage.
+• Tail: A dolphin's tail is connected by long, powerful muscles to the rest of its body, and the flukes are made of layers upon layers of rigid fibrous cartilage.
 Aside from being an incredible engine of propulsion that can rocket an athletic Phinny through the water at around 30kph if needed, the tail and lower half of the body is a Phinny's strongest limb for interacting with the world.

 Senses